Defending against allegations of embezzlement in Connecticut

 Being accused of embezzlement is a serious matter, and these cases can be complex.
 It is critical to retain an experienced criminal defense lawyer who understands embezzlement charges in Connecticut.

-Call Duffy Law in New Haven at 203-946-2000 for a free consultation with our qualified embezzlement defense attorneys.
+Call Duffy Law in New Haven at 203-946-2000 for a consultation with our qualified embezzlement defense attorneys.

 What constitutes embezzlement?

 Allegations of embezzlement can arise from many situations and can involve a small amount of property or millions of dollars.
 Some examples of embezzlement cases included the following: